 Kernel also runs a monthly newsletter called the Seed- which not only keeps you up to date with Kernels blog posts, but they also share investing news and interesting tidbits.

 Dean and Catherine from Kernel have been featured on both the NZ Everyday Investors and Cooking the books podcasts.
 I know these appearances are a long form of marketing- but you do get to learn a bit more about Kernel and its philosophy.

 - Core satellite: The shares investing strategy for those who like to pick winners

 - Kernel Index Funds Review

 With the increase in AMPs NZ share index’s buy-sell, and Smartshares NZ Top 50 fund having a relatively high fee – I’ve been looking around for a cheaper alternative for my fortnightly investment contributions.
 The NZ 20 seemed like a good option since it has a similar diversification as the NZX50.
-And it has such consistently out performances the NZX50.
+And it has consistently out-performances the NZX50.

 The fees right now may be higher than the AMP share fund (0.39% vs 0.33%) but there is no 0.44% buy-sell fee with Kernel, and once I have over $25,000 invested with Kernel my fee will drop to 0.29% which is lower than both the AMP and Smartshares products.

 And since Kernel has released the S&P Global 100 Index I could even switch the global allocation of my weekly investment to Kernel, which would mean I would reach the $25K threshold faster.
 Currently, my global investments are with Vanguard (0.2%) and AMP Capital All Country Global Shares Index (0.39%).